 One of your most important jobs as a parent is making sure your kids grow up healthy and strong.
 This means feeding them balanced meals and snacks that are good for their bodies and teeth.

-The food you feed your kids supplies them the essential nutrients and vitamins their bodies need to continually renew and fight infections and disease.
-Feeding your kids a diet rich in vitamins and low in sugar is important for tooth decay prevention, keeping their bodies strong and their brains alert and ready to learn.
+The food you feed your kids supplies them the essential nutrients and vitamins their bodies need to renew and fight infections and disease continually.
+Feeding your kids a diet rich in vitamins and low in sugar is vital for tooth decay prevention, keeping their bodies healthy and their brains alert and ready to learn.

 Dentist recommendations for children’s snacks